Extended Medical Coverage

 Claiming Naturopathic Medical Expenses on Your Tax Form

 Generally, all eligible medical expenses (e.g., visits, laboratory services) can be claimed, even if they were incurred outside of Canada, for any 12-month period ending in the current tax year, and not claimed in the prior tax year.
 The medical expenses claimable include those paid for the taxpayer and his/her dependents.
 In cases where medical expenses are reimbursed by an insurance plan, the portion not reimbursed can be claimed.
-Only expenses less than 3% of net income, can be claimed for the federal tax credit.
 For more information on allowable medical claims, please click here.

 Note: Natural medicines are not claimable, but pharmaceutical prescription medications are.